Looking to help?

 Volunteers are the backbone of Nourish, in fact Nourish is 100% operated by volunteers.

-In 2021 Nourish volunteers logged more than 1,400 hours to help families in the St. Anthony New Brighton community.
+Each year Nourish volunteers log 1,400 - 1,600 hours to help families in the St. Anthony New Brighton community.
 Volunteer needs are within our pantry, weekly meal delivery, and in the Free Store each October.

 Interested in volunteer opportunities?
 Take a few minutes to fill out this Volunteer Registration and someone will connect with you.